libreworks/shady-island/README.md

 - Create IPv6 CIDRs and routes for subnets in a VPC with the `CidrContext` construct.
 - Set the `AssignIpv6AddressOnCreation` property of subnets in a VPC with the `AssignOnLaunch` construct.
+- Properly encrypt a CloudWatch Log group with a KMS key and provision IAM permissions with the `EncryptedLogGroup` construct.
+- Represent a deployment tier with the `Tier` class.
+- Create a subclass of the `Workload` construct to contain your `Stack`s, and optionally load context values from a JSON file you specify.

 ## Documentation

 - [TypeScript API Reference](https://libreworks.github.io/shady-island/api/API.html)

+## The Name

+It's a pun.
+In English, the pronunciation of the acronym _CDK_ sounds a bit like the phrase _seedy cay_.
+A seedy cay might also be called a _shady island_.